rmetzler/bliki/wiki/dev/trackers-from-first-principles.md

     * Explicit transitions: "mark this task as completed"
     * Implicit transitions: "This commit also completes these tasks"
 * Drive external factors (tasks marked completed are emailed to testers)

+States implicitly describe a _belief_ or a _desire_ about the future of the task, which is a human artifact and may be wrong or overly hopeful.
+Tasks can transition to "Completed" or "Abandoned" states when the work hasn't actually been completed or abandoned, or from "Completed" or "Abandoned" to an "Open" state to note that the work isn't as done as we thought it was. _This is a feature_ and trackers that assume every transition is definitely true and final encourage ugly workarounds like duplicating tickets to reopen them.

 ## Speciation